5 Tips to Prevent Mastitis

 Make sure your baby drains your breasts well during each feeding.
 Use hand massage to help empty all of your ducts.
 Ducts that still have milk in them will feel “lumpy”.
 You can massage the lumps out while your baby is nursing or after a nursing session with a breast pump.
-Blocked ducts are a significant predictor of mastitis.
+Blocked ducts are a significant predictor of mastitis (and they absolutely suck!).

 Tip 2.
 Have a good latch